PrincessRTFM/WoLua/docs/player.md

 - `Moving`, readonly boolean|nil
   Whether the game says the user is currently moving.

-- `PartyMemberCount`, readonly number|nil (unsigned integer)
-  The number of _other_ members of the user's current party.
-This does not include the player, so a full party will have a `PartyMemberCount` of `7`, not `8`.
-It also does not include the user's pet (chocobo, carbuncle, etc) if one is present.

-- `InAlliance`, readonly boolean|nil
-  Whether the user is currently in a multi-party alliance.
-If this is `false`, you won't be able to use the alliance chat channel.

-- `InParty`, readonly boolean|nil
-  Whether the user is currently in a party.
-If this is `false`, you won't be able to use the party chat channel.

-- `HasTarget`, readonly boolean|nil
-  Whether the user currently has a normal target.

-- `HasFocusTarget`, readonly boolean|nil
-  Whether the user currently has a focus target.

-- `HasMouseoverTarget`, readonly boolean|nil
-  Whether the user currently has their cursor over a targetable entity.

-- `HasSoftTarget`, readonly boolean|nil
-  Whether the user currently has a soft target.

-- `MountId`, readonly number|nil (unsigned short)
-  The internal (FFXIV) numeric ID of the user's current mount.
-If the user is not mounted, this will be `0`.

 ## Methods
 The following methods are avilable on the `Player` API object.